Plentyaway/TEMPLATE-calculator/README.md

 ## Introduction
 In this project you will be making a very simple calculator web page.
 This is a primer to review what you've learned about web development, and GitHub.

+## Projects and Issues
+During this project you will also be learning about the Projects and Issues tabs on GitHub.
+You will be expected to use them in this and your next project on GitHub.

 ## Outcome
-The finished product will be a **Version 1.0**-calculator that can add, subtract, multiply, divide, and clear the screen.
-It will look nice and have *most* of the features necessary to function.
-It meets the requirements for a **Potentially Shippable Product**.
-It will also have features that are **not yet implemented**, which *you will need to add on your own* (ie. version 1.1).
+The finished product will be a calculator that can add, subtract, multiply, divide, and clear the screen.
+It meets the requirements for a **Potentially Shippable Product**, but it will also have features that are **not yet implemented**.
+You will need to add some of your own features (ie. version 1.1).

 ## Timeline
 This project will take about 2 weeks.
 Mr. Scheuerlein will walk you through creating **Version 1.0** in the first week and then you will have the second week to finish whichever missing features you want.